 Welcome to the Automotive Cluster in Wales

 Welcome to the Welsh Automotive Forum (WAF).
 An independent company, incorporated in 2001, to develop a common approach in achieving sustainable continuous improvement for the Automotive Industry in Wales.
 An industry led organisation, supported by its Members, Industry Wales and the Welsh Government.
-The Board of Directors comprises senior executives from the industry and Tim Williams is the Chief Executive.
+The Board of Directors comprises senior executives from the industry and Robert O'Neil is the Chief Executive.

 The role of the Welsh Automotive Forum continues to deepen and widen.
 This places it firmly at the centre of automotive activities in Wales which befits its status as the only body which is of, as well as for, the country's automotive sector.

-The industry in Wales consists of 2 niche vehicle makers, 40 Tier 1s and 2 OE Engine Plants, with a further 100 + companies in the service and supply chain, many of which are small and medium enterprises.
-In total some 16,000 people in Wales are directly employed in this sector with other jobs being generated by the multiplier effect.
-The industry generates sales on average of £3.2 billion per annum and has a combined payroll in excess of £0.5Bn per annum.
+The industry in Wales consists of 2 niche vehicle makers, 30 Tier 1s and 1 OE Engine Plant, with a further 100 + companies in the service and supply chain, many of which are small and medium enterprises.
+In total some 13,000 people in Wales are directly employed in this sector with other jobs being generated by the multiplier effect.
+The industry generates sales on average of £2.6billion per annum and has a combined payroll in excess of £0.5Bn per annum.

 WAF Member company locations